 The key differences between the old and new legislation

-- The new directive is broadly aimed at extending protection for whistleblowers, ensuring those reporting wrongdoing in the EU are protected, shifting the burden of proof to employers, expanding the definition of those protected and creating stricter internal reporting procedures.
-In addition, it allows for reports on breaches of EU law that are “likely to place” as well as breaches that have already occurred.
-An overview of the key differences can be seen here:
+- In line with the EU Directive, the new Dutch Whistleblower Protection Act is broadly aimed at extending protection for whistleblowers, ensuring those reporting wrongdoing are protected, shifting the burden of proof to employers, expanding the definition of those protected and creating stricter internal reporting procedures.
+An overview of the key differences to the previous Dutch whistleblower legislation can be seen here:

-Currently, people in the Netherlands making a complaint have to voice their concern internally at first and that is going to change when the Directive is transposed into law.
-They will then have the option to report externally to a “competent authority” and make their concern public in certain circumstances.
+Previously, whistleblowers had to report internally at first and this is no longer a requirement, allowing an individual to file a complaint outside the organisation to a “competent external authority”.
 The list of competent authorities is as follows: the Netherlands Authority for the Financial Markets, the Netherlands Authority for Consumers and Markets, The Dutch Central Bank, the Netherlands Data Protection Authority, the House for Whistleblowers, the Dutch Healthcare Authority and the Inspectorate for Health and Youth Care.